amyschmid/pseudomonas-organic-acids/README.md

 # pseudomonas-organic-acids
 Synergistic impacts of organic acids and pH on growth of _Pseudomonas aeruginosa_ \
-2018 Francesca Bushell, Peter D. Tonner, Sara Jabarri, Gareth Hughes, Amy K. Schmid, and Peter A. Lund
+2018 Francesca Bushell, Peter D. Tonner, Sara Jabbari, Gareth Hughes, Amy K. Schmid, and Peter A. Lund

 # Setup